 You will gain advanced knowledge of games theory, graphics and games design and specialist skills for building computer games software; acquire leading-edge computer and games-programming expertise; and become proficient in a broad range of programming languages and software design techniques.
 You will also develop commercially-valuable skills in our computing laboratories and work with our research groups.

-This degree is suitable for those who want to apply their imagination to complex programming problems, while working in a creative, dynamic and successful area of British industry.
+This degree is suitable for students who want to apply their imagination to complex problems like computer programming and gaming and want to work in a dynamic and successful industry.